Why Do Brides Cry When They See Their Hair on Their Wedding Day?

 Why Do Brides Cry When They See Their Wedding Hair?

-Most brides think their hair will just “work.”
-I’ve heard it a hundred times.
-But it rarely does without some expert help or preparation.
-When you’re sitting in the salon chair on your wedding day and your hair isn’t cooperating, it’s emotional.
-It’s the culmination of so much anticipation and stress, and it’s hard not to let it get to you.
+Most brides assume their hair will just do it.
+We hear that a lot.
+It rarely does without expert help or preparation.
+When you are sitting in the salon chair on your wedding day and your hair is not cooperating, it is the culmination of anticipation and stress, and it hits hard.
+The good news is that this is preventable.
+If you want the full timeline, our bridal timeline post walks through every step.

 Start Early With Your Hair Trial